 A Chapter 13 bankruptcy stops creditors from calling.
 A strong restraining order goes into effect when you file a Chapter 13 Plan.
 The automatic stay prevents all creditor contact including calls, letters, lawsuits, garnishment, foreclosure and harassment.
 The creditors have to communicate with your attorney in order to reach you.
 This “breathing-room,” called the automatic stay, is the best thing about bankruptcy.

 A “light” version of bankruptcy, a Chapter 13 Plan helps you pay your debts.
 It also helps you avoid the stigma and problems accompanying Chapter 7 bankruptcy.

 If someone has co-signed a debt with you, a Chapter 13 Plan usually keeps creditors from being able to make collection attempts against your co-signer.

 Chapter 13 Bankruptcy Can Help Eliminate Old Tax Debt

 Chapter 13 is often the most powerful tool available for taxpayers who’ve gotten stuck in the bottomless pit of old tax debt.
-It provides a lending hand towards getting back on track with State and Federal taxes, and very often more complete a solution than Chapter 7 bankruptcy.
+It provides a lending hand towards getting back on track with State and Federal taxes.
+It can also be a more complete solution than Chapter 7 bankruptcy.

 Chapter 13 Bankruptcy Can Help Manage Student Loans

 If you are struggling to pay student loans, Chapter 13 can help.
-Although the vast majority of borrowers cannot discharge student loans, the debts can be consolidated as part of your Chapter 13 payment plan.
+However, the vast majority of borrowers cannot discharge student loans.
+The debts can be consolidated as part of your Chapter 13 payment plan.
 After you receive your bankruptcy discharge, your income may be freed up so you can have an easier time paying any remaining student loans.